steviegt6/sharplink/README.md

 # sharplink

-sharplink is a fully managed [HashLink](https://github.com/HaxeFoundation/hashlink) virtual machine reimplementation for the CLI (.NET) platform.
+A fully managed [HashLink](https://github.com/HaxeFoundation/hashlink) virtual machine reimplementation for the CLI (.NET) platform.

 ## What is sharplink?